 The top hiring locations reflect this distributed approach:

 For comparison, Grafana Labs scores 4.3 WLB (fully remote, ~1,700 people), PostHog scores 4.5 (fully remote, ~170 people), while Anthropic scores 3.7 and OpenAI scores 3.5.
-HubSpot's 4.1 is remarkable because maintaining work-life balance at 8,000 employees is significantly harder than at 170.
-The fact that they've achieved it is a testament to how seriously they take the Culture Code's promise of flexibility.
+HubSpot's 3.5 puts it on par with frontier AI labs and below smaller remote-first SaaS companies — the WLB advantage the Culture Code used to be known for has compressed.

 Who Thrives at HubSpot — and Who Might Struggle